 - You aren't the hosted feature layer owner or the administrator, but the owner or administrator has configured the hosted feature layer to allow others to export the data.

-This setting can be changed by clicking Edit on the hosted feature layer's item details page in the website and clicking Allow others to export to different formats under the Properties list.
+This setting can be changed on the item page Settings tab by checking the Allow others to export to different formats box under Export Data.

 Only nonspatial attributes are exported to a CSV file when you export a line or polygon layer from a hosted feature layer.
 When you export a point layer to a CSV file, latitude and longitude values for the points are exported.